camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/10-cycle/02-connector-configuration.html.md

 * [Subversion Connector](ref:#cycle-connector-configuration-subversion-connector)
 * [File System Connector](ref:#cycle-connector-configuration-file-system-connector)

+Cycle also ships with a gitHub connector.
+In addition more BPMN 2.0 tool vendors contribute their connectors in the <a href="https://github.com/camunda/camunda-cycle-connectors">cycle community extension</a>.

 Furthermore you get information about how to configure [User Credentials](ref:#cycle-connector-configuration-user-credentials) for your connector.

 ## Signavio Connector